operator-framework/operator-sdk/doc/user/logging.md

 * `--zap-devel` - Enables the zap development config (changes defaults to console encoder, debug log level, and disables sampling) (default: `false`)
 * `--zap-encoder` string - Sets the zap log encoding (`json` or `console`)
 * `--zap-level` string or integer - Sets the zap log level (`debug`, `info`, `error`, or an integer value greater than 0)
 * `--zap-sample` - Enables zap's sampling mode.
-Sampling will be disabled for integer log levels > 1.
+Sampling will be disabled for integer log levels greater than 1.

 ## Creating a structured log statement